PurplePenguin4102/CollectedWriting/Wardens Of Masacoll/06 The Night of the Arcane Quake.md

 The waves of brimstone-tasting, primordial and devilish energy washed over the three magic users.
 Aftershocks of the quake hitting softer and softer.
 The entire household was now awake, with the magically attuned elves either writhing in agony or being attended to by those who were more physically inclined.

-"We need to figure this stuff out, quickly," Marcuse said, looking around.
+"We need to figure this stuff out, quickly," Marcus said, looking around.

 "The elves probably need our help..."
 Meilin put in as a maid rushed past them.